tangneyscott/projectimpact/README.md

 Creators can define their own rules with protocols such as Zora.
 Contracts can now include royalties that automatically donate to charities (represented by a smart contract that produces "Impact" tokens).
 Quality projects are the goal and being driven in the Ethereum ecosystem through projects like https://impactio.global/.

-*Avoid
+*Avoid*
   - Charities that act as a black box (you don't know where your $1 donation ends up)

-*Move Towards
+*Move Towards*
-  - Appealing to Gen Z and Millenial values:
+  - Appealing to Gen Z and Millenial values
+  - Incentivizing or nudging the donation to projects